Jackson, Mississippi: Crime

 Also in 2021, the Jackson Police Department stated that the city had a serious street gang problem which is a major contributor to violent crimes.
 The city has had a gang presence since the 1980s but it has seemingly grown over the years.
 Several gangs from Chicago have settled in the city and are heavily involved in drug-selling territory wars and many other crimes.

 In 2022, for the second year in a row Jackson had the highest homicide rate per capita in the United States, with the city reporting a total of 138 murders giving the city a slightly lower homicide rate of 89.8 per 100,000.

 In 2023, Jackson murders dropped by 15% with 118 homicides being reported but the city still had the nation's highest homicide rate per capita with 78.8 per 100,000 residents.
 In 2023, Mayor Lumumba announced the opening of the Jackson Crime Center which is a facility that houses monitoring cameras strategically placed around the city to better identify criminals so they can be held accountable for their actions.
 The Jackson Police Department is short-staffed so the center will help the department as they work to increase recruitment and retention.

 2024 saw a third consecutive decrease in murders with 111 being reported in the year, a 5.9% decrease but still the highest homicide rate in the United States with a homicide rate of 77.2 per 100,000 residents.
 In February 2024, Governor Reeves announced a new and tougher plan to lower rampant crime in the city and protect innocent residents.

 Economy

 Jackson is home to several major industries; these include electrical equipment and machinery, processed food, and primary and fabricated metal products.
 The surrounding area supports the agricultural development of livestock, soybeans, cotton, and poultry.

 According to the city's government, Jackson's top three employers are the University of Mississippi Medical Center, Jackson Public Schools, and Nissan North America as of 2020.
 Other notable corporations with a large presence in the city and area include C Spire and Amazon in nearby Madison County.

 The city is home to Cooperation Jackson, which is an economic development vehicle for worker-owned cooperative business.
-The organization has led to the creation of several businesses including lawn care provider The Green Team, organic farm Freedom Farms, print shop The Center for Community Production, and The Balagoon Center, which is a cooperative business incubator.
+The organization has led to the creation of several businesses including lawn care provider The Green Team, Freedom Farms (organic farm), The Center for Community Production (print shop), and The Balagoon Center, which is a cooperative business incubator.